jesse-grabowski/social-feeds/docs/architecture/application.md

 ## Assumptions

-* Application will only be available for private use
+N/A

 ## General Context

 ### Objectives

-This application allows for static websites and applications to access social media feeds without requiring a custom backend to manage access tokens.
+This application will allow for static websites and applications to access social media feeds without requiring a custom backend to manage access tokens.

 ### Existing